Maureen Starkey Tigrett

 Maureen Starkey Tigrett (born Mary Cox; 4 August 1946 – 30 December 1994), also known as Mo Starkey, was a hairdresser from Liverpool, England, best known as the first wife of Ringo Starr, the Beatles' drummer.
-When she was a trainee hairdresser in Liverpool, she met him at the Cavern Club, where the Beatles were playing.
+When she was a trainee hairdresser in Liverpool, she met him at the Cavern Club, where the Beatles were performing.
 Starr proposed marriage at the Ad Lib Club in London on 20 January 1965.
-They married at the Caxton Hall Register Office, London, in 1965, and divorced in 1975.
+They married at the Caxton Hall Register Office in London that same year but they divorced in 1975.

-First living at 34 Montagu Square, Marylebone, the Starrs bought Sunny Heights, in St George's Hill, Weybridge.
+The Starrs first lived at 34 Montagu Square, Marylebone, then bought Sunny Heights, in St George's Hill, Weybridge.
 In 1973, they bought Tittenhurst Park from John Lennon.
 They had three children together: sons Zak and Jason, and daughter Lee.

 Early life

 Mary Cox was born on 4 August 1946, in Liverpool, Lancashire, (now Merseyside), England.
-She was the only child of Joseph Cox, a ship's steward, and Florence Cox (née Barrett).
+She was the only child of Florence Cox (née Barrett) and Joseph Cox, a ship's steward.
 As a teenager, she remembered turning her school uniform around to make it look like a frock, and paying a school friend ten cigarettes a day to teach her how to "smoke properly".
-She left convent school when she was 14 years old, changing her name to Maureen when she began her career as a trainee manicurist/hairdresser at Ashley du Pre, in Liverpool, but was known as "Mo" to her friends.
+She left convent school at 14, began her career as a trainee manicurist/hairdresser at Ashley du Pre, in Liverpool, and changed her name to Maureen but was known as "Mo" to her friends.

 Ringo Starr

 At 15, Cox became a regular at the Cavern Club, and remembered the long queues and violent competition for access to the Beatles.
 Although Ringo, whom she called "Ritchie" (for Richard), kissed her, he did not immediately notice her among his numerous fans.
 All the Beatles were supposed to be officially unattached, for image purposes, and when Ringo started dating Cox in 1962, she was often threatened, and once scratched in the face by a vicious rival.
 She even had to stop working as a hairdresser because of the threats.
 In September 1963, with her parents' permission, she travelled to Greece with Starr, Paul McCartney, and Jane Asher.

 On the eve of an international tour, Starr collapsed during a photo session at a studio in Barnes, London.
-Stricken with a 102 F fever and tonsillitis, he was rushed to hospital, where Cox visited every day to help him recuperate.
-Afterwards they became a monogamous couple.
+Stricken with a 102 F fever and tonsillitis, he was rushed to the hospital, where Cox visited every day to help him recuperate.
+Afterwards, they became a monogamous couple.
 On 20 January 1965, Starr proposed marriage to Cox at the Ad Lib Club, above the Prince Charles Theatre, London.